ctestagrose/Distributed-Operating-Systems-Projects/Project_4_Process_Separation/README.md

   - The simulation can be monitors from the server terminal.
   - Exmaple usage shows users creating posts, commenting, messaging each other, creating subreddits, and joining/leaving subreddits.
 ### INTERACTING WITH SIMULATION VIA PROVIDED CLIENT
+- All intraction is done by typing the number next to the action in the menu you would like to perform.
 1. Login to Reddit:
   ```
   ./Client conrad